vttresearch/siteopt_toolbox/docs/introduction.md

 - connections of different grids
 - storages in different grids

+The top-level key performance metrics include:

+- total costs of the defined system
+- variable costs of the defined system (includes connection flow costs and emissions costs)
+- supply chain CO<sub>2</sub> emissions originating from plant investments
+- your project settings may have other metrics included, such as emissions related to purchased electricity

 In the results view you cannot view detailed results such as decision variable values at specific time point.
 However, advanced users can modify the plot figure contents by editing output_recipe.json file in the project data folder.

-## Interpreting results